cc-archive/cc-cert-gov/contents/index.md

-# CC Government Certification Contents
+# Creative Commons Government Certificate Contents

 The Creative Commons government certificate is made up of a six modules broken down into learning units.
 These modules and learning units have been organized sequentially in a recommended learning path as follows: